UW-GDA/gda_course_2021/resources/project/README.md

 ### Final Exam Week: Presentations
 * Each individual/group will prepare and deliver a ~5-10 minute presentation/demo during a group session at the eScience Institute
     * If you only need 5 minutes, that’s perfectly acceptable
-    * Larger groups will have up to 15 minutes if necessary
+    * Larger groups will have up to 10 minutes if necessary
     * Format is flexible: can be slides, scrolling through notebook(s), scrolling through markdown files
+      * If using slides, please include a copy of your presentation in your final project repo (ideally a pdf, which will render on Github)
 * There will be short Q&A/discussion after each presentation
+    * Let's try to type all questions/comments in the #project Slack channel, so presenters can follow up later
+    * Hoping we can do one short question/response live during the transition to the next speaker
     * I expect active engagement from the entire class.
-Part of your final project grade is based on participation during the group session.
+Part of your final project grade is based on participation during the group session
-* If using slides, please include a copy of your presentation in your final project repo (ideally a pdf, which will render on Github)
 * Optional (but strongly recommended): Enable read access for the GDA student team in the Github org, so others can see your great work, and learn from what you've done!

 #### Some Perspective